Gbasta/Job-Salary-Analysis/README.md

 To compare the predicting accuracy of each of the models, I created visualizations with a prior predictive check to see the errors of each model and then used ELPD with loo to verify.

 This all resulted in a hierarchical model to be best at predicting job salaries given the features in the dataset.
-This is expected, as a hierarchical model groups the jobs into groups based on their job title, whereas the other models were pooling all the jobs together to get more general results.
+This is expected, as a hierarchical model groups the various job titles together, whereas the other models were pooling all the jobs together to get more general results.
+The hierarchical model fixes the expected salary slope, but varies the intercept to get different prediction linear regressions for each job while also using the general slope of a completely pooled model.

 # Results
 The hierarchical model determines that there is no significant relationship between remote ratio and the year worked, but found the following significant relationships: